khairil-izwani/docker-webservlet-console/README.md

    Then inside the container, we navigate to /root folder and copy the container.jar

-   After we do this, usually we will commit this container and create a new image.
-Then the new container created from      this new image will still have the directory to host unmounted.
-This might raise security concern.
+   After we do this, usually we will commit this container and create a new image. **Then the new container created from    this new image will still have the directory to host unmounted**.
+This might raise a security concern.
 To solve this     issue, we can recreate a new image from this container.